Use of Facilities

 These rooms must be scheduled in accordance with guidelines established by the Scheduling Office.
 Any use of the L. P. Young Student Center rooms for commercial purposes shall be done in accordance with Commercial Activities on Campus.

-The College shall permit, within the guidelines set forth in this policy, commercial activities on the campus that, in the judgment of the Vice President for Student Affairs or his/her designee, will not disrupt or negatively impact the academic environment and the safety and security of the campus community, and that are in keeping with the stated goals and mission of the College.
+The College shall permit, within the guidelines, commercial activities on the campus that, in the judgment of the Vice President for Student Engagement or their designee, will not disrupt or negatively impact the academic environment and the safety and security of the campus community, and that are in keeping with the stated goals and mission of the College.

 - Commercial activities are passive in nature and conducted between 8 a.m. and 7 p.m.